superfly/docs/reference/load-balancing.html.md

 nav: firecracker
 ---

-The Fly platform routes requests to individual instances of your applications using a combination of concurrency settings specified on your application, current load, and closeness.
+Fly.io routes requests to individual instances of your applications using a combination of concurrency settings specified on your application, current load, and closeness.
 This page describes the details of load balancing traffic to your applications on Fly.io.

-See [Scaling and Autoscaling](docs/reference/scaling) for details on how to scale the number of instances of your applications.

 ## Load Balancing Strategy